vkayy/vkdb/docs/2_usage.md

 ```

 > [!CAUTION]
-> Do not instantiate multiple databases with the same name, nor a single database with the name `interpreter_default` (read more about this database [here](2_usage.md)).
+> Do not instantiate multiple databases with the same name, nor a single database with the name `interpreter_default` (more on this database [here](2_usage.md)).
 As these instances have in-memory components, this can cause unexpected behaviour if they (and they likely will) become out-of-sync.

 ### Table management